jeanc18rlos/dental-vip-cms/src/pages/en/specialties/periodontics.md

       answer: '<p>It depends on the variant.
 Gingivitis is completely reversible and curable.
 However, different forms of periodontitis cause irreversible damage to the dental insertion apparatus.
-Considering the moderate and advanced variants of PD as chronic and controllable entities, but with a high risk of recurrence, it is difficult to speak of total curing.
+Considering the moderate and advanced variants of PD as chronic and controllable entities, but with a high risk of recurrence;
+        it is difficult to speak of total curing.
 A patient with periodontitis, apart from learning, mastering and conscientiously applying the various oral hygiene techniques, must maintain a regular lifetime control with his Periodontist,